The 2023 Pre-College Programs are available during these two-week sessions:

 Anatomy, Physiology, & Disease: Core Systems - AS.020.131

-Pre-College students July 24 - August 4 Homewood Campus
+Pre-College students July 22 - August 1 Homewood Campus

 1 Credit Status: Open Save this Course View Saved Courses

 An understanding of physiology is an invaluable part of any budding physician’s or scientist’s repertoire.
 This course introduces classical physiology in the human body, and how it functions in both health and disease.
-This, the first of a two-part course (Anatomy, Physiology & Disease: Guts, Hormones and Reproduction is optional but should be a consideration), will cover core topics including nervous system, muscular, and cardiopulmonary physiology and disease.
+This, the first of a two-part course (Anatomy, Physiology & Disease: Guts, Hormones and Reproduction is optional but should be a consideration), will cover core topics including the nervous, muscular, and cardiopulmonary systems, and physiology and disease.
 Additionally, students will be working outside the classroom to consolidate and reinforce their new understanding of the subject.
 Ultimately, knowledge of basic physiology should impact future research and serve as a foundation for all future scientific and biomedical endeavors.

 Prerequisite: Background in Biology is strongly recommended